 Handy Git OperationsGit provides us with a vast number of different commands that are listed on the documentation which can be intimidating at first.
-We will break down a couple that is powerful for daily tasks.
+We will break down a couple that are powerful for daily tasks.

 Git provides us with a vast number of different commands that are listed on the documentation which can be intimidating at first.
 We will break down a couple that are powerful for daily tasks.

 Let’s say you’re working on experimental code on a fresh branch and realize that you forgot to add something to a previous commit in order to continue your work.
 In order to go to a different branch, one must always be at a clean commit point.
 In this case you don’t want to commit your experimental code since it’s not ready but you also don’t want to lose all the code you’ve been working on.

 A good way to handle this is by using

 git stash, which allows you to get back to a clean commit point with a synchronized working tree, and avoid losing your local changes in the process.
 You’re “stashing” your local work temporarily in order to update a previous commit and later on retrieve your work.